 - be rejected and referred to the appropriate authority within the University for consideration of the award of another degree;

 - be rejected with no right of resubmission.

 - Where the examiners cannot agree on a result, the Convener shall so report, and the Senate shall arrive at a decision after consulting a referee from outside the University.

 - A candidate shall be permitted to revise and resubmit a thesis for examination once only.

-- Once the final result has been decided, the student shall submit two hardbound copies and a digital copy of the thesis.
+- Once the final result has been decided, the student shall submit a digital copy of the thesis.

 Notwithstanding anything in these regulations, the Senate shall have discretion to vary any provision set down if, in its opinion, special or unusual circumstances warrant such variation.